Asis2019/BSNotes/README.md

 The W Panel shows the current version of the mod and a nice image of the character W from Arknights.
 This was included because W is best girl.
 If you are a heathen, the panel can be disabled in the settings.

 ## Installation
-[Install](https://bsmg.wiki/pc-modding.html#install-mods) the latest version of [BSNotes](https://github.com/Asis2019/BSNotes/releases) and the dependencies listed below.
+[Install](https://bsmg.wiki/pc-modding.html#install-mods) the latest version of [BS Notepad](https://github.com/Asis2019/BSNotes/releases) and the dependencies listed below.
 ### Dependencies
 * [SiraUtil](https://github.com/Auros/SiraUtil) _- Available in ModAssistant_
 * [BeatSaberMarkupLanguage](https://github.com/monkeymanboy/BeatSaberMarkupLanguage) _- Available in ModAssistant_